 Need to travel to multiple locations

-These structural barriers keep part-time faculty members out of important meetings and discussions at local colleges and districts?.It is essential to actively and intentionally invite part-time faculty into spaces and conversations and create opportunities for belonging and inclusion.
+These structural barriers often keep part-time faculty members out of important meetings and discussions at local colleges and districts.It is essential to actively and intentionally invite part-time faculty into spaces and conversations and create opportunities for belonging and inclusion.
+Addressing the barriers above must be a key part of the effort to actively include part-time faculty in college governance and activities.

 When discussing equity for part-time faculty, it is important to address these myths and bring forth the real voices and experiences of our part-time colleagues.
 Part-time faculty are dedicated to their professions and their students, and many want the time, space, and compensation to actively participate in local college activities and governance